Category Archives: Greek Royals

 Generalissimo Francisco Franco announced before the ceremony that the Spanish monarchy would likely one day be restored following his rule.
 The wedding and Sophia’s conversion to Roman Catholicism added fuel to the rumors that the succession would pass the Count of Barcelona in favor of Juan Carlos and Sophia.
 Monarchists were said to happily approve of a union between their prince (and likely heir) and a royal princess of a ruling house.

-Franco declined an invitation to the wedding, sending instead his naval minister Felipe Abarzuza y Oliva.
-Franco further allowed ample press coverage of the wedding, an action that was viewed as highly unusual and encouraging to monarchists.
+Franco declined an invitation to the wedding, instead sending his naval minister Felipe Abarzuza y Oliva.
+Franco further allowed ample press coverage of the wedding, an action viewed as highly unusual and encouraging to monarchists.
 Two major newspapers were allowed to publish full front-page photos of the couple with accompanying articles.
 A third newspaper carried front-page articles on the wedding, while photographs of the event were shown on state television.

 In celebration of the wedding, Generalissimo Franco bestowed the Collar of the Order of Charles III on both Juan Carlos and Sophia.
 This honor was and still is typically given only to Spanish monarchs.

 Franco permitted only one photo of the Count of Barcelona to be published in Spain, which was placed in the newspaper’s classified ads.
-At the time of the wedding, reports of Franco bypassing the Count of Barcelona and naming Juan Carlos as his successor was still seen as highly unlikely.
+At the time of the wedding, reports of Franco bypassing the Count of Barcelona and naming Juan Carlos as his successor were still seen as highly unlikely.

 The Honeymoon